rcy0228/azure-spring-cloud-training/02-build-a-simple-spring-boot-microservice/README.md

      kill %1
      ```

-## Task 4 : Create and deploy the application on Azure Spring Cloud
+## Task 4 : Create and deploy the application on Azure Spring Apps

 This section shows how to create an app instance and then deploy your code to it.